Chelsea, Massachusetts: Local

+Presidential results

+The city of Chelsea is a Democratic stronghold, having voted for every Democratic nominee for President since 1928.
+Before 1928, Chelsea, like many municipalities in Massachusetts, was a Republican stronghold.

 Economy

 Top employers

-According to Chelsea's 2012 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Chelsea's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

 Economic development

-Under City Manager Ambrosino, Chelsea has implemented several innovative data analysis and tracking programs.
+Under City Manager Ambrosino, Chelsea has implemented several data analysis and tracking programs.
 Many of these programs are led and administered in conjunction with fellows from the Harvard Kennedy School's Innovation Field Lab.
 According to Chelsea's 2017 "State of the City" report, "this partnership allows the city to benefit from the questions and suggestions of [domestic and] international graduate students."

-These data analysis programs have played a particularly helpful role in the city's efforts to "revitalize" the downtown area around Bellingham Square via the "Re-Imagining Broadway" initiative.
 In 2016, the City Council approved a $5.2 million grant for infrastructure improvements in the district.
 The project has been supported by a newly hired Downtown Coordinator and aims to engage residents and local businesses in a collective effort to advance the economic prosperity and quality of life in the district.

 Since the beginning of 2017 City officials kicked off Reimagining Broadway as a way to improve the downtown streets for motorists, pedestrians, and public transit.

 On July 23, 2019, the Baker-Polito Administration announced the expansion of the Transformative Development Initiative (TDI), a MassDevelopment program for Gateway Cities designed to accelerate economic growth within focused districts.
 Lt.
 Governor Karyn Polito made the announcement with MassDevelopment President and CEO Lauren Liss, New Bedford Mayor Jon Mitchell, and members of the New Bedford legislative delegation at the WHALE Co-Creative Center in New Bedford.
 "Our administration is pleased to further expand this program, which represents an innovative, block-by-block approach to revitalizing local economies." said Governor Charlie Baker.

-Chelsea has been engaging businesses and residents in the Broadway Central Business District encouraging them to participate in economic development programs such as "Re-Imagining Broadway" and "Chelsea Centro".
+Chelsea has programs such as "Re-Imagining Broadway" and "Chelsea Centro".
 The project includes design and parking studies of the corridor from Chelsea Square through Bellingham Square to Fay Square.
-Over the next several years the corridor will be reconstructed to enhance public safety, enable businesses to thrive, and make downtown Chelsea a place where more people want to be.

-There are other similar projects like "Commonwealth Places" a collaborative initiative from MassDevelopment and the civic crowdfunding platform Patronicity, and "The Chelsea Business Foundation" are in progress and scheduled for spring/summer 2020.
+There are other similar projects like "Commonwealth Places", a collaborative initiative from MassDevelopment and the civic crowdfunding platform Patronicity, and "The Chelsea Business Foundation" are in progress and scheduled for spring/summer 2020.